UffizziCloud/quickstart/README.md

 # Hello World for Uffizzi Virtual Clusters (~2 min)

-This repo demonstrates how you can create Kubernetes virtual cluster on Uffizzi Cloud, the apply manifests for an example application.
+This repo demonstrates how you can create Kubernetes virtual cluster on Uffizzi Cloud, then apply manifests for an example application.

 1. Clone this repository
 ```